uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

   -d "Status list content according to https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-02.html#name-status-list-request"
 ```

+> **&#9432;** The maximum file size of the status list is currently 250kB.
+(Subject to evaluation and might change after public beta). <br>
+> This means one status list can hold 125.000 entries for revocation & suspension or 250.000 entries for revocation only.

 # <a name="become-a-trusted-particiapant"></a> 4.
 Become a trusted participant
 To be acclaimed as a trusted issuer or verifier you need to additionally contact us by using the form found on the [swiyu Trust Infrastructure service](#open-swiyu-trust-infrastructure)